nha/boot-uglify/README.md

 In case the citation did not give it away, this is a Clojure library.

-As an extra optimisation step in the release process to make JavaScript output file(s) smaller, using uglify-js under the hood.
+As an extra optimisation step in the release process to make JavaScript output file(s) smaller, using uglify-js2 under the hood.

 # Installation